moritzhaas/mind-the-spikes/README.md

 # Mind the Spikes: Benign overfitting of kernels and neural networks in fixed dimension

-This repository accompanies the submitted preprint 'Mind the Spikes: Benign overfitting of kernels and neural networks in fixed dimension'.
+This repository accompanies the preprint 'Mind the Spikes: Benign overfitting of kernels and neural networks in fixed dimension'.

 ## Installation